badu/gorm/README.md

 - [ ] Extract strings from code (make constants)
 - [ ] Collect errors and their messages in one place
 - [ ] replace slices of strings with Collector
-- [ ] make StructField be able to provide a value
 - [ ] Relationships should be kept by ModelStruct (to accept many)

 # Comments and thoughts